The Boom Will Come – Why Every Workplace Has a Blind Spot

 Exactly—not even close.

 You have to invest in first-level leaders—they’re closest to the work and see issues first.
+You want them to solve problems, not just report them.
+That shows you’re serious about listening and responding.

+Create a fair workplace with clear expectations, strong communication, and accountability.
 When things go wrong, employees should still feel like they were treated fairly.

-I don’t have analytical data to back this up, but we see companies of all kinds.
-Some do all the proactive work, and they still face union campaigns.
+Some companies do all the proactive work and still face union campaigns.
 Others do nothing and get blindsided.
+How do you talk to clients about that?

 If the only reason you’re doing this is to avoid a union, that’s not a good motivation.